impower-ai/ai-agent-demo/README.md

 ## Background

 Over the past six years, we have been leveraging RPA tools to automate business processes both internally and for our clients.
 These low-code platforms are specifically designed to orchestrate business workflows across organizational infrastructure.
 These processes often span multiple systems, execute business logic, determine proper paths, incorporate human-in-the-loop concepts, and involve complex data analysis—all tasks that humans can quickly assess with their eyes and mind.

 The term Intelligent Automation has been around for a while, often used as a sales tactic and elevator pitch to sell business process automation software as something it is not.
 At the end of the day, traditional business automation workflow software is just code designed to follow a specific path; there is no true intelligence here.
 We simply define exactly what we want our automation to do programmatically, and it does it.
 This is where RPA has always fallen short.
-We are taking flexible business processes and forcing them into rigid, predefined paths, limiting their true potential and significantly impacting the end user experience.s
+We are taking flexible business processes and forcing them into rigid, predefined paths, limiting their true potential and significantly impacting the end-user experience.

 We employ exceptional technologists who have frequently discussed the limitations of RPA.
 These discussions have propelled us on a quest for better solutions.
 We envision a world where automation is truly intelligent, capable of adapting, learning, and transforming businesses in unprecedented ways.
 With the technological advancements of recent years, we believe the time is now to turn this vision into reality.